 "i just completed a 1 year loan move to Belenenses.
 And im excited to join the team tomorrow for training"

+It's a good move for Adu as he can stay close in Portugal and should see additional minutes for a team who sits in 7th place after three matches.
 It should be interesting to see how this plays out in the short run as Adu could break into the starting 11 quickly.
 Stay tuned throughout the day as we await news on other yanks transfers including free agent Heath Pearce.

 Sunday, August 30, 2009